American black bear: Dietary habits

 Predation on adult deer is rare, but it has been recorded.
 They may even hunt prey up to the size of adult female moose, which are considerably larger than themselves, by ambushing them.
 There is at least one record of a male American black bear killing two bull elk over the course of six days by chasing them into deep snow banks, which impeded their movements.
 In Labrador, American black bears are exceptionally carnivorous, living largely off caribou, usually young, injured, old, sickly or dead specimens, and rodents such as voles.
 This is believed to be due to a paucity of edible plant life in this sub-Arctic region and a local lack of competing large carnivores (including other bear species).
 Like brown bears, American black bears try to use surprise to ambush their prey and target the weak, injured, sickly or dying animals in the herds.
 Once a deer fawn is captured, it is frequently torn apart alive while feeding.
 If it is able to capture a mother deer in spring, the bear frequently begins feeding on the udder of lactating females, but generally prefers meat from the viscera.
-American black bears often drag their prey to cover, preferring to feed in seclusion.
+Bears often drag their prey to cover, preferring to feed in seclusion.
 The skin of large prey is stripped back and turned inside out, with the skeleton usually left largely intact.
-Unlike gray wolves and coyotes, American black bears rarely scatter the remains of their kills.
-Vegetation around the carcass is usually matted down by American black bears and their droppings are frequently found nearby.
-American black bears may attempt to cover remains of larger carcasses, though they do not do so with the same frequency as cougars and grizzly bears.
+Unlike gray wolves and coyotes, bears rarely scatter the remains of their kills.
+Vegetation around the carcass is usually matted down, and their droppings are frequently found nearby.
+Bears may attempt to cover remains of larger carcasses, though they do not do so with the same frequency as cougars and grizzly bears.
 They will readily consume eggs and nestlings of various birds and can easily access many tree nests, even the huge nests of bald eagles.
-American black bears have been reported stealing deer and other game from human hunters.
+Bears have been reported stealing deer and other game from human hunters.